hikeventures/hikeventures.github.io/_posts/2016-03-10-best-hiking-boots.markdown

 ## Regular hiking boots vs. ultralight hiking boots
 If you plan a hike in less demanding terrain or where you don't need much of ankle support because you don't have to carry a heavy backpack then you could also have a look on [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) as an alternative to regular hiking boots.
 You will probably enjoy your hike more with lighter hiking boots.

 ---

-# Conclusion
-A proper hiking shoe is one of the most important item on your hiking gear list.
-Consider the environment where you would like to hike.
-Do you want lighter or more stable hiking boots?
-A higher shaft gives you more stability if you have to carry a heavy backpack.
-It might be also a good idea to get regular hiking boots and lightweight hiking shoes if you are planning to do both - multiple days and day hikes.

----